Perverse sheaves and t-structures on the thin and thick affine flag varieties: Preliminaries

 \section{Preliminaries}

 Let $G$ be a reductive group over a finite field $k$ or its algebraic closure with Lie algebra $\mathfrak{g}$ and Langlands dual group $G^\vee$ with Lie algebra $\mathfrak{g}^\vee$.
 We fix a Borel subgroup $B$ of $G$ and an opposite Borel subgroup $B^-$.
 Let $W_f$ be the Weyl group and $W$ the affine Weyl group, with ${}^fW$ the set of minimal-length representatives of right cosets of $W_f$ in $W$.
-Let $S \subset W$ be the set of simple reflections.
+Let $S \subset W$ be the set of simple reflections, and let $w_0 \in W_f$ be the longest element of the finite Weyl group.

 Let $F = k((t))$, $\mathcal{O}^+ = k[[t]] \subset F$, and $\mathcal{O}^- = k[z^{-1}] \subset F$.
-Let $I \subset G(F)$ be the Iwahori subgroup given by the preimage of $B^+$ under the projection $G(\mathcal{O}^+) \to G$, and let $I_u$ be its pro-unipotent radical.
+Let $I \subset G(F)$ be the Iwahori subgroup given by the preimage of $B$ under the projection $G(\mathcal{O}^+) \to G$, and let $I_u$ be its pro-unipotent radical.
 Let $X = G(F)/I$ be the affine flag variety (which we sometimes call the \emph{thin} affine flag variety) and $\widetilde{X} = G(F)/I_u$ the extended affine flag variety, both of which are ind-schemes.
 We let $D_I^b(X)$ be the $I$-equivariant derived category of $\ell$-adic sheaves (for $\ell \neq \mathrm{char}(k)$) on $X$ (as explained in \cite[Section 1.2.1]{B}).
 Let $({}^pD^{\leq 0}, {}^pD^{\geq 0})$ be the perverse $t$-structure with heart ${}^pD^{\heartsuit} = \mathrm{Perv}_I(X)$.

 Now let $I^- \subset G(\mathcal{O}^-)$ be the preimage of $B^-$ under the projection $G(\mathcal{O}^-) \to G$.
 We let $Y = G(F)/I^-$ be the \emph{thick affine flag variety}, which we sometimes simply call the \emph{thick flag variety}.
 This is a scheme of infinite type considered in \cite{Kash} which we explain in more detail in Section \ref{sec:thick}.
 The generalization of the derived category of $\ell$-adic sheaves and the perverse $t$-structure to finite type ind-schemes is straightforward, and treated in\ \cite[A.2]{GaitsgoryCentral}, hence the definition of $D_I^b(X)$ and $\mathrm{Perv}_I(X)$ provided above.
 Since $Y$ is of infinite type, we will explain a way to define $D_I^b(Y)$ and $\mathrm{Perv}_I(Y)$ via certain truncations of $Y$ and a gluing procedure for dg categories in Section \ref{sec:laxlimit}.
 Accordingly, throughout the paper we will use the fact that for any space $Z$ with an action of $I$, $D_I^b(Z)$ is a dg category, and that the six-functor formalism gives rise to morphisms of dg categories.